 3. Search Engine Optimization (SEO)

 Sales in the physical world is driven by marketplaces with high footfall.
 That is also a nice way to think about search engine optimization.
 Being on the first page of google for a high-frequency keyword is like having a store in a crowded shopping mall.
 Simply put, search engine optimization is online real estate, and driving online sales is about how much of it you can capture.
+The higher you rank on Google, the more visible your store becomes, just like securing prime retail space in a busy mall.

-Pay-Per-Click vs SEO
+#Pay-Per-Click vs SEO

-A large chunk of online shoppers still searches for products online using search engines like Google.
+A large chunk of online shoppers still search for products online using search engines like Google.
 Aside from targeting these users by running ads on Google, you can also try to rank up organically.
-But you might think – Why should I put in so much effort into SEO when I can just pay Google to show my results on top?
+But you might think – Why should I put in so much effort into SEO when I can pay Google to show my results on top?
 That’s a fair question.

-Google Shopping
+#Google Shopping

 When you search for a product on Google, do you immediately see a list of products with prices?
-Its the very first search result, and it comes from Google’s own eCommerce listings outlet, Google Shopping.
+It’s the very first search result, and it comes from Google’s own eCommerce listings outlet, Google Shopping.
 Ecommerce websites that are featured on Google Shopping have a significant advantage.
 They jump the queue.

 4. Shipping and Returns Policy